edisplay/polyfiller/files/docs/index.md

 ### Catalog

-A list of all of available features
+A list of all available features

 include "catalog.md"